greg-raven/Impeachment-Chronicles/_posts/2017-03-05-only-bad-sick-guy-is-trump.md

 ---
-title: 'Only bad or sick guy is Trump'
+title: "Only bad or sick guy is Trump"
 layout: post
 author:
 - Hakeem Jeffries